Athari/CsConsoleFormat/ReadMe.md

 Which syntax to choose?
 =======================

-**XAML** (like WPF) forces to clearly separate views and models which is good thing.
+**XAML** (like WPF) forces clear separation of views and models which is good thing.
 However, it isn't strongly typed, so it's easy to get runtime error.
 Syntax wise it's a combination of XML verbosity (`<Grid><Grid.Columns><Column/></Grid.Columns></Grid>`) and conciseness of short enums (`Color="White"`) and converters (`Stroke="Single Wide"`).

 XAML library in Mono is currently very buggy.
 If you want to build a cross-platform application, using XAML may be problematic.
 However, if you need to support only Windows and are experienced in WPF, XAML should feel natural.

 XAML is only partially supported by Visual Studio + ReSharper: syntax highlighting and code completion work, but almost the whole document is highlighted as containing numerous errors.

-**C# with builders** (like XDocument) allows performing all sorts of transformations with objects right in the code, thanks to LINQ and collapsing of enumerables when adding children elements.
-When using C# 6 which supports `using static`, accessing some of the enums can be shortened.
-The only place with loose typing is adding of children as `params object[]`.
+**C#** (like LINQ to XML) allows performing all sorts of transformations with objects right in the code, thanks to LINQ and collapsing of enumerables when adding children elements.
+When using C# 6, which supports `using static`, accessing some of enumerations can be shortened.
+The only place with loose typing is adding of children using `AddChildren(params object[])` extension method (which is optional).

-Building documents in the code is fully supported, but currently there's a bug in ReSharper which causes large documents to consume lots of CPU in Visual Studio 2015.
+Building documents in the code is fully supported, but currently there's a bug in ReSharper 9 which causes large documents to consume lots of CPU in Visual Studio 2015.

-**Plain C#** is the most strictly typed and explicit way of constructing documents.
-However, due to limitations of collection initialization, often some of the elements have to be named and generated separately.

 License
 =======